Rocket (Primitive Radio Gods album)

-Rocket is the Primitive Radio Gods' debut album, released on June 18, 1996 by Columbia Records.
-Their best known single from this album, "Standing Outside a Broken Phone Booth with Money in My Hand", helped launch the band's career.
+Rocket is the Primitive Radio Gods' debut album, released on June 18, 1996, by Columbia Records.
+"Standing Outside a Broken Phone Booth with Money in My Hand" was a hit single.

 Reception

 Despite the critical acclaim surrounding the lead single, the album as a whole received negative reviews from critics.
-AllMusic critic Stephen Thomas Erlewine wrote "With its loping, unthreatening hip-hop beats and its looped B.B.
-King sample, "Standing" had all the appeal of an adult novelty for most listeners—it was something that was out of the ordinary, to be sure, but not something that you would want to investigate much further.
-Sadly, Primitive Radio Gods' debut mini-album, Rocket, proves those doubters right."
-Erlewine criticized the frequency of sampling in the album, stating "Most of Rocket sounds exactly like somebody messing around with a four-track, more intent on capturing sounds, not songs.
-Usually, this would at least result in some interesting sounds, but O'Connor hasn't even managed that", and concluded with "At its core, Rocket sounds like a demo tape with one promising song".
+AllMusic critic Stephen Thomas Erlewine wrote: "Most of Rocket sounds exactly like somebody messing around with a four-track, more intent on capturing sounds, not songs.
+Usually, this would at least result in some interesting sounds, but O'Connor hasn't even managed that.
+At its core, Rocket sounds like a demo tape with one promising song."